-My new book, A General Theory of Behaviour, begins with a story…
+My book, about the General Theory of Behaviour, begins with a story…

 It is a hot summer’s day.
 A couple are on holiday at a hotel with an outdoor swimming pool.
 After breakfast, the couple decide to spend a lazy morning beside the pool sunning themselves, reading and swimming.
 They go to the far end of the pool, where they spot a quiet area about five metres from the only other couple by the pool.
 They align two recliners a few inches apart and place a small table on either side to mark ‘their’ area of occupation.
 They carve a niche for themselves by distributing towels and personal objects such as magazines, books, mobile phones, tablets, sun-cream, insecticide lotion, and bags on the tables.
 They discretely change into swimming costumes and place their clothes on the tables to avoid the ants that quickly gather around objects on the boardwalk.
 They apply sun-cream, helping each other at the more difficult-to-reach bodily regions.
 They apply an insecticide to deter any passing mosquitos.
 They wear sunglasses and sun hats.
 A large parasol is adjusted by a pool attendant to provide shade from the penetrating sun.
 As the angle of the sun changes, one of them rises to adjust the parasol so that their recliners remain in the shade.